 Who is eligible?

-Anyone who has completed Growth Track and the Purple Book is eligible.
+Anyone who has completed Growth Track and begun or completed the Purple Book.

 What topics are covered?

 Your Life with God

 When do classes meet?

 Frequency: Every other week for 2 hours.